OLD TIME CITY ON A HILL

 with interesting buildings.
 If you are driving you might want to go block by block as far as Bell Avenue, where the OLD HERNANDO H.S.
 (1925) is located.
 If walking, I would but SKIP tree-lined IRENE (you can see it

 later) and TURN RIGHT ON OLIVE

 dwelling.
-At 48 Olive is the most noted home of GOVERNOR WILLIAM SHERMAN JENNINGS (1880),
+(I wonder if there is a church cemetery in back.)
+At 48 Olive is the most noted Brooksville home, the residence of GOVERNOR WILLIAM SHERMAN JENNINGS (1880),

 originally the Roer House.
 The three-story frame